 If your plant manufactures multiple brands or varieties of rubber products it might be a good idea to try using different colors on each brand or variety to simplify identification.
 Color coding your product makes it much easier to locate inventoried product and ensure each item follows the proper chain of custody.

 Another way color can be used is to differentiate static and variable information.
 You may have static information such as a logo, brand name or item name listed on one side of the film while variable date and lot codes are found on the other side.
 In an effort to maximize the readability of your variable data you may want to use a colored ink for the static information and a white ink for your variable data.

 If you decide to incorporate color into your marking strategy for branding purposes you may be able to take advantage of custom color matching services.
 So, if accurately representing your brand is a priority you can make it happen!

-3. Consider bringing print stations to work centers to reduce unnecessary movement and error
+3. Bring print stations to work centers to reduce unnecessary movement and error

 If you do choose to implement a thermal transfer print-on-demand solution such as TransMark you should know that in comparison to a screen printing center, these printers are quite compact and portable.
 Because of this, we recommend a printer for each workstation to reduce movement and maximize efficiency.

-When you bring a print system to each work station you promote leaner practices by reducing various forms of waste and increasing efficiency, which we go into great detail on in this blog.
+When you bring a print system to each work station you promote leaner practices by reducing various forms of waste and increasing efficiency.
 Though we think you’ll find more value in the aforementioned blog about our TransMark system and lean principles, we can condense a bit for the sake of this article.
 There are two main areas this method can help improve efficiencies: movement and error proofing.